winitzki/scall/tutorial/programming_dhall.md

 #### Non-empty lists

-To test this code, let us again look at non-empty lists.
+To test this code, let us derive `zip` for non-empty lists.
 We already implemented two different  `BizipP` evidence values for non-empty lists (`bizipPFNEL_truncating` and `bizipPFNEL_padding`).
 We will now derive the corresponding `zip` functions and apply them to some test data.